 The moment the match ended, Riggs again challenged Billie Jean King.
 She accepted, and their $100,000 winner-take-all match—dubbed by some “the libber vs. the lobber”—took place on September 20, 1973, in front of a sold-out Houston Astrodome crowd.
 The 29-year-old King prevailed, 6-4, 6-3, 6-3.
 At a news conference after the match, Riggs explained the loss: “She was too good, too fast.
 She returned all my passing shots and made great plays off them…I was trying to play my game, but I couldn’t.”

-After Riggs’ death at age 77 in 1995, King complimented her formal rival and his probably accidental contribution to the advancement of sexual equality: “Our ‘Battle of the Sexes’ match helped to advance the game of tennis and women everywhere.”
+After Riggs’ death at age 77 in 1995, King complimented her former rival and his probably accidental contribution to the advancement of sexual equality: “Our ‘Battle of the Sexes’ match helped to advance the game of tennis and women everywhere.”